skyscrapers/documentation/kubernetes/walk-through.md

 ### Other traffic

 If your application needs to be accessible through other ports or through TCP, you'll need to create your own ingresses.
 Normally you'll want to create a `Service` of type `LoadBalancer`.
 With that, Kubernetes will automatically create an ELB that will route traffic to your pods on the needed ports.
 An example of this kind of `Service` can be found [here](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

+### Dynamic, whitelabel-style Ingress to your application

+If your application allows for end-customers to use their custom domain, you can let your application interface directly with the K8s API to manage `Ingress` objects.
+For more info, check our [separate page on the subject](/kubernetes/create_ingress_via_api.md).

 ## DNS